dimitripol/api-employee/README.md

 This README would normally document whatever steps are necessary to get the
 application up and running.

 Things you may want to cover:

 Ruby on Rails Employee Api with PostgreSQL.

 ## Getting Started

 download this repository
 'bundle install'
-'figaro install'

 configure postgresql
 start postgres server, connect to database postgres
 create db employeedb_development